keisks/disc-sim-esl/README.md

 Keisuke Sakaguchi (keisuke[at]cs.jhu.edu)
 Last updated: October 12th, 2013

+Note: The code is outdated and needs to be updated to be compatible with recent packages.
+Sorry for the inconvenience!

 - - -
 This document describes the proposed method (DiscSimESL) described in my 2013 ACL paper: